aimms/how-to/Articles/494/494-overview-aimms-ds-languages.rst

 The different steps in this process are as below:

 #.
-Develop your model in Python/R as usual.
+Develop the model in Python/R as usual.
 #.
-Expose the model as a web service (eg. a REST API) which takes in input data from the client and returns the model results. `Flask in Python <https://flask.palletsprojects.com/en/1.1.x/>`_ and `Plumber in R <https://www.rplumber.io/>`_ are example packages you could use for this purpose.
+Expose the model as a web service (eg. a REST API) which takes in input data from the client and returns the model results. `Flask in Python <https://flask.palletsprojects.com/en/1.1.x/>`_ and `Plumber in R <https://www.rplumber.io/>`_ are example packages that could be used for this purpose.
 #.
 Use the DataExchange library to construct AIMMS procedures which read and write JSON files (or CSV/XML) compatible with the model built in Step 1.
 #.
 Use the HTTP library functions to call the API built in Step 2 from AIMMS.
 This step will use the AIMMS procedures in Step 3 to prepare the data for the model and retrieve the results back into AIMMS.
 #.
-(Optional) If you have a number of use cases, it could be helpful to maintain a library of functions in Python/R/AIMMS to facilitate the data transformations.
+(Optional) If there are numerous use cases, it could be helpful to maintain a library of functions in Python/R/AIMMS to facilitate the data transformations.

 By following the above steps, you can have your Python/R model available as a local web service running on your computer.
+..
 There are many ways to deploy this to have global access, using Docker is one of them and will be discussed further below.

+.. _scripting-tools:

 Development Tools
 ---------------------